 Jean-Paul Fouchecourt is universally acknowledged as one of the foremost interpreters of the French baroque repertoire.
-His performances and over one hundred recordings including works by Rameau, Lully, Campra have received huge acclaim.
+His performances and over one hundred recordings including works by Rameau, Lully and Campra have received huge acclaim.
 He has also mastered repertoire from Berlioz to Offenbach, Ravel, Britten and Verdi.

-Jean-Paul recently decided to dedicate a part of his time to passing on his expertise to young singers and is now Artistic Director of the SOL (Studio de l’Opera de Lyon).
+Jean-Paul now dedicates part of his time to passing on his expertise to young singers and is now Artistic Director of the Studio de l’Opera de Lyon.